 With the help of these tests, doctors can identify fibrosarcoma by examining the locations in which it most commonly appears.
 Specific key features also signal fibrosarcoma, such as tumors that appear without calcium buildups on X-rays.

 Identifying fibrosarcoma is not always a straightforward process, however.
-A 2014 study warns against confusing it with osteosarcoma, which has similar features.
+A

 As a result, doctors may carry out a variety of tests, including a biopsy, to ensure a correct diagnosis.

 Staging is a term used to describe how far cancer has spread in the body, and how much cancerous tissue is present.